Daivasmara/Break-Time/README.md

 # Break Time

+Created with only Vue.js!

 A simple app to reminds you to take a break every now and then!
-It'll open your selection of youtube video in the new tab, so please turn off pop-up blocker for this application tab only in your browser.
-This is important.
+It'll open your selection of youtube video in a new tab, so please turn off pop-up blocker for this application tab only in your browser.

 ## What You Can Do